Universal Resources for QAOA and Quantum Annealing: Conclusions and outlook

 This work provides a unifying picture of QAOA and quantum annealing, connecting earlier results on the concentration of parameters~\cite{Farhi_2022, Basso_quantum_2022, Lee_depth_2023, Zhou_PRX20, Akshay_parameter_2021, Claes_2021} as well as with recent studies that derive QAOA trajectories from QA paths~\cite{boulebnane2025}.
 However, multiple questions remain still open along this connection.
 In the QAOA domain we have not addressed how to use the discovered universal trajectories in actual cooling protocols for unknown problems, and we don't have yet an explanation for the nature of these trajectories.
 More interestingly, this work has revealed that QAOA is a viable tool to design annealing paths, that avoids the need to study precisely the eigenstate spectrum of the deformed Hamiltonian $\hat{H}(s)$.
 It remains to study the quality of these paths in large-scale annealing protocols and bigger problems, a study that is much more costly than the finite-size circuit simulations we performed in this work.

 Our study has also confirmed the utility of QAOA circuits and QA passages as simulators of partition functions and thermal distributions.
 Not only this thermal characterization of the global output distribution has shown a valid metric for the performance of QAOA algorithm~\cite{Lotshaw_PRA23}, but we have shown that QAOA and QA protocols produce similar distributions.
 This seems to contradict the folklore picture that assumes QA to have a catastrophic performance for moderate speeds, suggesting instead that annealing errors behave like thermal noise, whose temperature can be controlled with the annealing speed.
 It would be both very interesting to verify this hypothesis with larger simulations and study the resilience of this picture in real hardware with other sources of noise.
-Indeed, while our performance metrics suggest a favorable behavior of QAOA on most instances of random problems that include spin glasses, it remains to confirm the nature of this scaling and its robustness in practical scenarios.
+Indeed, while our performance metrics suggest a favorable behavior of QAOA on most instances of random problems that include spin glasses, it remains to confirm the nature of this scaling and its robustness in practical scenarios, including a broader set of problems with structured and sparse connectivity.

 Finally, the utility of QAOA for thermal state simulation has applications beyond the approximation of NP-hard problems.
 The sampling of pseudo-Boltzmann distributions could be a useful subroutine for physical simulation, combinatorial optimization, or machine learning.
-In this sense, it would be interesting to verify the tunability of said simulators in real hardware, as well as their extension to other types of ansätze or Hamiltonians in line with recent results~\cite{chen_effective_2024}.
+In this sense, it would be interesting to verify the tunability of said simulators in real hardware, the comparison to alternative methods, as well as their extension to other types of ansätze or Hamiltonians in line with recent results~\cite{chen_effective_2024}.